Best Trade Schools (2025): Programs, Costs & Careers

 2. ABC Training Center

-Hands-on training, day/evening/weekend options, and strong employer ties lead to high placement success across programs.
-On-site testing streamlines certification so graduates can move to work faster.
+Hands on training, day, evening, and weekend options, and strong employer ties lead to high placement success across programs.
+On site testing streamlines certification so graduates can move to work faster.

 1. Aveda Institutes

-Expect a polished, salon-simulated environment, flexible day/evening schedules, and a direct pipeline into the Aveda network.
+Expect a polished, salon simulated environment, flexible day and evening schedules, and a direct pipeline into the Aveda network.
 Portfolio development and business training round out the path from classroom to clientele.

 2. Empire Beauty Schools